-Dara Fuller made a motion to approve the established timeline for the ECDS Kindergarten Submission, which is January 18, 2019 for the 2018-2019 school year.
+The ITF committee made a recommendation to approve the established timeline for the ECDS Kindergarten Submission, which is January 18, 2019 for the 2018-2019 school year.
 Note that the date documented is incorrect, the proposal is for January 31, 2019 and this date is what was approved by the ITF committee.